conon/MyTiger/README.md

 =======

 MyTiger is a compiler which implements the Tiger programming language.
-Tiger was developed by Andrew Appel for his "Modern Compiler Implementation in ML".
+Tiger was developed by Andrew Appel for his book "Modern Compiler Implementation in ML".
 I am mainly using MyTiger as a learning and experimenting tool.